sudara/melatonin_blur/README.md

 ![Figma - 2023-11-09 42@2x](https://github.com/sudara/melatonin_blur/assets/472/0cb16190-bce7-4d9a-8a7c-d15846946354)

-Melatonin Blur is a batteries-included cross-platform CPU blur library for the C++ JUCE framework with a focus on performance and ease of use.
+Melatonin Blur is a batteries-included, cross-platform CPU blur library for the [JUCE C++ framework](https://juce.com/).

-The primary goal of the project is to get drop shadows and inner shadows fast enough that entire vector interfaces in JUCE can be built without resorting to deprecated solutions with less quality of life (looking at you, OpenGL on macOS!).
+The primary goal of the project: get drop shadows and inner shadows fast enough that entire vector interfaces in JUCE can be built without resorting to deprecated solutions with less quality of life (looking at you, OpenGL on macOS!).

-For this use case, Melatonin Blur gives a 10-30x improvement over using just StackBlur.
+For drop shadows, Melatonin Blur gives a 10-30x improvement over using just StackBlur.

 <img src="https://github.com/sudara/melatonin_blur/assets/472/598115b8-9c9d-42d8-b868-e921978cda17" width="550" />

 On macOS, it depends on the built-in Accelerate framework.

 On Windows, it optionally depends on the Intel IPP library.

 If IPP is not present, it will fall back to a JUCE FloatVectorOperations implementation for single channel (shadows, etc) and Gin's Stack Blur for ARGB.

 ## Features

-*Batteries-included* means it aims to do everything you need out of the box:
+*Batteries-included* means it that it aims to do everything you need out of the box:

 * Fast! (see benchmarks below)
 * Figma/CSS Accurate Drop and Inner shadows.
 * Trivial to stack / layer shadows
-* Behind the scenes caching of shadows and blurs (so they won't re-calculated unless their underlying data changes).
+* Behind the scenes caching of shadows and blurs (they won't re-calculated unless their underlying data changes).
 * Debug optimized (Nothing worse than painting sluggishness in Debug!)

 ## Installation

 ### IPP on Windows